-O66.3.1 Appointment of officials
+066.3.1 Appointment of officials

-The FIM Referee, the FIM Race Director, the FIM Course Inspector and FIM Technical Director are nominated by the FIM.
+The FIM Referee, the FIM Championship Manager, the FIM Course Inspector (when appointed) and FIM Technical Director are nominated by the FIM.
 The other officials are appointed by the FMNR.

 066.3.2 Incompatibilities of officials